salini/octopy/README.md

 The setup.py file is used to perform many operation on this package:

 * setup.py build_doc: build documentation
-* setup.py run_test: run unit tests
+* setup.py run_tests: run unit tests
+* setup.py run_pylint: run pylint for code quality and coverage